mojoats/xtoken-studio-xrpl/README.md

-XToken StudioXToken Studio is an open-source toolkit and SDK for the configuration, issuance, and management of compliant Multi-Purpose Tokens (MPTs) and Real-World Assets (RWAs) on the XRP Ledger (XRPL) - with less complexity, lower risk, and faster execution.Inspired by Hedera's Asset Tokenization Studio (ATS), but built natively for XRPL's strengths:Multi-Purpose Tokens (MPTs): Flexible fungible tokens with built-in metadata, compliance controls (clawback, freeze, require auth, transfer fees), and unique issuance IDs.
+XToken Studio is an open-source toolkit and SDK for the configuration, issuance, and management of compliant Multi-Purpose Tokens (MPTs) and Real-World Assets (RWAs) on the XRP Ledger (XRPL) - with less complexity, lower risk, and faster execution.Inspired by Hedera's Asset Tokenization Studio (ATS), but built natively for XRPL's strengths:Multi-Purpose Tokens (MPTs): Flexible fungible tokens with built-in metadata, compliance controls (clawback, freeze, require auth, transfer fees), and unique issuance IDs.
 Extremely low fees (~$0.0002 per tx) and fast settlements (3-5 seconds).
 No complex smart contracts for core tokenization - the ledger handles compliance and rules natively.
 Optional Hooks for light custom logic and EVM sidechain for advanced programmability.